Rexshack-RedM/rsg-multijob/README.md

 # rsg-multijob
 - converted to work with RSG Framework
 - respect to the original creator Randolio : https://github.com/Randolio
+- max job limit available for users, ability for certain CID to have more than max job - Mafiaborn

 # Add SQL to your database
 ```sql